jasonjmcghee/claude-code-mental-model/README.md

 > /mental-model generate
 ```

-Update it when things change:
+(Optional) Manually request an update when things change (e.g. when Claude did not make the changes):
 ```
 > /mental-model update
 ```

 Claude reads it on startup and knows your codebase structure.

-## What's in MentalModel.toml?
+## What's in `MentalModel.toml`?

 - Components and their relationships
 - File structure and entry points